 Dr. Patricia Richards, Professor of Sociology and Women's Studies, has been at the University of Georgia since 2002.
 She is an affiliated faculty member with the Latin American and Caribbean Studies Institute and the Institute of Native American Studies.
-She received a Ph.D. in Sociology from University of Texas - Austin in 2002.
-Her specialty areas include global and transnational sociology; development; race, class and gender; social movements, and qualitative methodology.
+She received a Ph.D. in Sociology from The University of Texas at Austin in 2002.
+Her specialty areas include the sociology of gender; indigenous politics in Latin America; development; social movements, and qualitative methodology.

 Dr. Richards's first book, Pobladoras, Indígenas and the State: Conflicts Over Women's Rights in Chile, was published in 2004 by Rutgers University Press.
 In the book, she examines how state policy shapes the promotion of women's interests but at the same time contribute to the marginalization of particular classes and racial-ethnic groups.
 The book contributes to understandings of how actors who differ by gender, class, and race/ethnicity are articulated into the nation under reestablished democracies.